glycerine/uart/README.md

 don't delete much.
 It seems a small price to pay for such performance--in the sequential access case.

-Still without synchronization, for random access, this ART is slightly faster than the btree on reads, about the same or better on writes than the btree, faster than sync.Map, and competitive with the built-in Go map.
+Still without synchronization: for random access, this ART is slightly faster than the btree on reads, and ART is slightly faster than the btree on writes (inserts).

-As the article here
-http://google-opensource.blogspot.com/2013/01/c-containers-that-save-memory-and-time.html
-says
+So the access pattern matters a great deal.
+For random writes and reads (single goroutine, unsynchronized access), this ART is only a little slower than the built-in Go map (which does not provide next-key-greater-than queries).
+You can use the tests in tree_bench_test.go to measure performance on your own data and access patterns.

+In short, this ART is faster than the sync.Map in many cases, and competitive with the built-in Go map, ands offers a sorted dictionary and fast order statstics.

+If memory is tight and you have very few deletes, then the in-memory btree may be preferred.
+As the article here http://google-opensource.blogspot.com/2013/01/c-containers-that-save-memory-and-time.html says